jcan37/jeffcannon/content/blog/normative-leverage.md

 Or consider another example when selling a used car: if your counterpart says they only pay the Kelley Blue Book value for a car, then you can set your price at the Blue Book value and they will have no room to negotiate without breaking the norm they set.

-Discovering normative leverage can be as easy asking your counterpart what they believe and listening openly.
+Discovering normative leverage can be as easy as asking your counterpart what they believe and listening openly.